Orange-eat97/tp/docs/DeveloperGuide.md

 **Value proposition**:

-1. Manages a database of social workers and beneficiaries
-2. Ability to find the closest worker to beneficiary
+1. Ability to find the closest worker to beneficiary
-3. Hierarchical graph for users, like team leads or admin workers
+2. Hierarchical graph for users, like team leads or admin workers
-4. Tags like social worker, beneficiary, counsellor, …
+3. Tags like social worker, beneficiary, counsellor, …
-5. Map views with commands for dispatching people to places and tracking cases

 ### User stories